 Similarly, the graduation rate of low-income students (i.e., Pell grant recipients) lags behind the graduation rate of higher-income students at public four-year institutions.
-However, the graduation rate of low-income students in Minnesota is higher than the regional and national benchmarks (see Figure 17).
+Moreover, the graduation rate of low-income students in North Dakota is lower than the regional and national benchmarks (see Figure 17).